NagaComBio/lollipops/README.md

 variant changes are provided, it will also annotate them to the diagram using the "lollipops" markers that give the tool it's name.

+Main update from @NagaComBio:
+1. The square shape is now available via ":2".
+2. If the variants are the same, they are not stacked-up on each other.
+3. If the variants are close enough, they are still shifted, but only a little so the difference between "close enough" and "stacking up" are clear.

 ## Example

 Basic usage is just the gene symbol (ex: ``TP53``) and a list of